-Though the most commonly seen squirrel in Britain is the grey squirrel, our native one is actually the more illusive, red squirrel.
+Though the most commonly seen squirrel in Britain is the grey squirrel, our native species is actually the more illusive, red squirrel.

 The grey squirrel was introduced from America around 130 years ago and has since flourished here in the UK continually expanding its range.

-The red squirrels future is increasingly uncertain due to habitual loss, the spread of disease, road traffic and the shear number of grey squirrels.
+The red squirrel's future is increasingly uncertain due to loss of habitat, the spread of disease, road traffic and the sheer number of grey squirrels.
 The greys can feed more efficiently in broad leaved woodlands than the reds and can survive in higher density populations.